HSE FAQFrequently asked questions about the California High School Equivalency Test.

 My employer or school is not familiar with the HSE Test I passed.
 What should I do?

-In California, the GED®, HiSET®, and TASC™ are all approved options to get your California High School Equivalency Certificate.
+In California, the GED® and HiSET® are the approved options to get your California High School Equivalency Certificate.
 The California Department of Education and the United States Department of Education have released letters for employers and schools.

 Registration and Scheduling